KIRA-Billion/KIRA-Billion/README.md

 > **The market reality:** 90% of organisations now use AI in operations.
 Only 9% have reached AI maturity.
 That gap — between having the tools and actually operationalising them inside CX workflows — is exactly where I work.

-**What drove me here:**
-After leaving Replicon in late 2024, I sustained a serious accident (three disc herniations) that extended a planned upskilling period.
-During recovery I completed the IBM Data Science Professional Certificate, learned Python and LangChain from scratch, and built three working AI systems — NexusCS, ClarityCS, and QualityOS — as concrete demonstrations of the AI-Human Workflow capability.
-Fully recovered and available immediately.

 ---

 ## 🚀 Featured Projects